rekka/intro-fortran-2016/web/src/lec09.md

 + 1} + h b).
 \end{aligned}
 $$

+See the following figure for an illustration.

+![The Neumann boundary condition ($M = 6$).
+In contrast to the Dirichlet boundary condition, the boundary values (■) are not given by the boundary data and have to be computed.
+The finite difference scheme
+$\eqref{diffscheme}$ needs the value at points outside of the domain (★).
+We estimate the value there using the derivative at the boundary points and the value of the solution inside the domain.
+This way only the values inside the domain are necessary to compute the value (solid arrows).](img/fdm-neumann.svg)

 _Exercise:_ Implement the finite difference method for the heat equation with initial data $u_0(x) = x (1 - x)$ and Neumann boundary data $u_x(0,